Social justice: John Rawls

+Some writers argue that social justice is not only about how resources are shared, but also about the importance of work and participation in community life.
+Andrew Sayer calls this contributive justice, connecting fairness to meaningful contribution and dignity.
+Social-policy researcher John Hudson emphasizes that the design of welfare systems affects how justice is realized, as such structures determine people's access to resources and equality.

 Thomas Pogge

 Thomas Pogge's arguments pertain to a standard of social justice that creates human rights deficits.
 He assigns responsibility to those who actively cooperate in designing or imposing the social institution, that the order is foreseeable as harming the global poor and is reasonably avoidable.
 Pogge argues that social institutions have a negative duty to not harm the poor.

 Pogge speaks of "institutional cosmopolitanism" and assigns responsibility to institutional schemes for deficits of human rights.
 An example given is slavery and third parties.
 A third party should not recognize or enforce slavery.
 The institutional order should be held responsible only for deprivations of human rights that it establishes or authorizes.
 The current institutional design, he says, systematically harms developing economies by enabling corporate tax evasion, illicit financial flows, corruption, trafficking of people and weapons.
 Joshua Cohen disputes his claims based on the fact that some poor countries have done well with the current institutional design.
 Elizabeth Kahn argues that some of these responsibilities should apply globally.